Shhhh…… the silent issue Thyroid health

 Diet and Exercise Tips

-Managing thyroid health is crucial for women in a time when hormonal shifts can trigger thyroid imbalances.
-A balanced diet and regular exercise can help maintain optimal thyroid function of course.
+As stated previously, mismanaging hormonal shifts can trigger thyroid imbalances.
+A balanced diet can help maintain optimal thyroid function of course.
 Focus on a nutrient-rich diet that includes lean proteins, whole grains, fruits, and vegetables.
 Foods high in selenium (like Brazil nuts) and iodine (like seaweed) support thyroid health, while processed foods and excess sugar should be minimized to prevent weight gain and inflammation.
+Aim for a mix of cardio, strength training, and flexibility exercises like the offer dreaded Ballet barre classes or a TRX session to boost metabolism or a nice yoga or Pilates class to support your overall well-being.
+Activities like these are the gold standard but please, don’t forget to simply enjoy life and all it has to offer.

 Self care is the solution